Bendito Entre Las Mujeres

-Bendito Entre Las Mujeres (Blessed Among Women) is the first solo album by lead guitarist of Latin rock band Maná, Sergio Vallín.
-The album was released on September 22, 2009.
+Bendito Entre Las Mujeres (Blessed Among Women) is the first solo album by the lead guitarist of Latin rock band Maná, Sergio Vallín.
+The album was released on September 22, 2009, via Warner Music Latina.
 On this album which he combines his signature guitar chops with the voices of some of the greatest female singers that includes Spaniards Ana Torroja (of the trio Mecano), Rosana, Natalia Jiménez (of La 5ª Estación), Paulina Rubio, Joy Huerta (of Jesse & Joy), Ely Guerra, Raquel del Rosario (of El Sueño de Morfeo), María José and Brazilian star Ivete Sangalo.

+It was produced by Vallín and Sebastian Krys.

 The title is a pun on bendita entre las mujeres, which is said in praise of the Virgin Mary.